I can call this dish my “forte”; it is one of my favorites and always makes an awesome impression when I serve it to my guests.

 - Proceed with the same process also for the rest of the dough.

-- Brush with water the edges of the pasta (2 at a time), then with a teaspoon place the filling in the center and cover with the other pasta sheet.
+- With a teaspoon or a sac-a-poche place the filling in the center, brush with water around the filling and cover with the other pasta sheet.
 Pinch with your finger starting from one side and slowly all around to also remove the air from inside the ravioli.

-- Press again the edges with your fingers to make sure they're well stick together and then set the ravioli aside on the clean cloth to rest.
+- Cut the ravioli, then press again the edges with your fingers to make sure they're well stick together and then set the ravioli aside on the clean cloth to rest.
 Proceed with the same process for the rest of the pasta.